alexissaari/LF.CartonCaps.Referrals.API/README.md

 This .NET8.0 REST Api handles the Referrals side of the Carton Caps App.

 ### Client Connection for Fake Datastores
 Ideally, this REST Api would connect to LF.CartonCaps.Api for connecting to our Carton Caps Database.
-However this example REST Api instead uses two fake datastores for Users and ActiveReferrals.
+However, this example REST Api instead uses two fake datastores for Users and ActiveReferrals.
 The ActiveReferrals collection provides easier lookup and allows a referee's status to be updated without knowing the userId of who referred them.

 ### App Integration
 When a User of Carton Caps clicks on the `Invite Friends` page, the app calls this REST Api's `GET GetReferrals/{userId}` route,